maoki109/Tip/README.md

 - Renaming IB Outlets and creating new functions created unused outlets that caused problems at run time
 - Making sure all portions of the app updated correctly using User Defaults
 - Picking the right type to cast UserDefaults information to labels, textfields, and slider
+- Last GIF was too long and Imgur converted it into an mp4, which cannot be embedded in markdown.
+Had to use another site to convert the mp4 to gif.

 ## License